 Both Hanukkah and Kwanzaa have gift-giving components and should factor into your campaigns in some way.
 As should a secular approach to the holiday season.

 13. Use Inclusive Stock Photos

 Now more than ever people will be aware of how inclusive your stock photos are.
 A website that features only pictures of white people will be jarring.

 14. Consider a Charitable Component

-People are constantly bombarded with negative imagery these days.
-Coronavirus, racial injustice, human rights violations, unemployment, the threat of eviction, and more.
+People are constantly bombarded with negative imagery racial injustice, human rights violations, income inequality, climate disaster, and more.
 Check out our explainer of and best practices for doing good to improve your brand.
 Some options include:

 - Monetary Donations: Consider donating a predetermined portion of sales to a charity.

 - In-kind Donations: Donate goods or services to a charity.